Tall bike

 A tall bike is an unusually tall bicycle often constructed by hobbyists from spare parts.
-Typically, two conventional bicycle frames are connected, by welding, brazing, or other means, one atop the other.
+Typically, two conventional bicycle frames are connected by welding, brazing, or other means, one atop the other.
 The drive train is reconfigured to connect to the upper set of pedals, and the controls are moved to the upper handlebar area.

-Alternatively, a bicycle can be built by inverting the frame, and inserting the fork from the 'wrong side', flipping the rear wheel, and adding a long gooseneck and tall handlebars, then welding a long seatpost tube to the 'bottom' (now the top) of the frame.
-This type of tall bike is made with only one bike frame, and is often called an upside-down bike rather than a tall bike, though the seat can be quite high, depending on the frame shape used.
-This type can be somewhat safer, as there is less tubing between the rider's legs and dismounting in a hurry can be easily accomplished.
+Alternatively, a bicycle can be built by inverting the frame, inserting the fork from the 'wrong side', flipping the rear wheel, adding a long gooseneck and tall handlebars, then welding an extended seat post tube to the 'bottom' (now the top) of the frame.
+This type of tall bike is made with only one bike frame and is often called an upside-down bike rather than a tall bike, though the seat can be pretty high, depending on the frame shape used.
+This type is safer, as there is less tubing between the rider's legs and dismounting in a hurry can be easily accomplished.

 Finally, a tall bike frame can be made from scratch.

 Practical uses

-Tall bikes are usually used for recreation and entertainment, but can be used for general transportation also.
-Regular tall-bike commuters note that both their increased visibility and the simple 'wow factor' give them a safety advantage in automobile traffic over 'short bikes.'
+Tall bikes are usually used for recreation and entertainment but can also be used for general transportation.
+Regular tall-bike commuters note that their increased visibility and the simple 'wow factor' give them a safety advantage in automobile traffic over 'short bikes.'
 However, there are issues with mounting and dismounting similar to those presented by penny-farthings.

 History

 Historically, one of the first practical uses of the tall bike was as a late 19th-century lamp lighting system, by which a worker would mount a specialized tall bicycle while equipped with a torch for lighting gas lamps.
-As the worker rode to each lamp, they would lean against the lamp post, light the lamp, and then ride to the next.
-Upon completing the circuit of lamps, an assistant would help the rider dismount.
-The term 'lamplighter' is still sometimes used to refer to a very tall bicycle, for this reason.
+As the workers rode to each lamp, they would lean against the lamp post, light it, and then ride to the next.
+Upon completing the lamp circuit, an assistant will help the rider dismount.
+For this reason, the term 'lamplighter' is still sometimes used to refer to a very tall bicycle.

 Sporting

-Tall bike jousting is a popular sport among tall bike owners, and is commonly considered to have been introduced by Jake Houle and Lil' Bob of the Hard Times/Black Label Bike Club.
+Tall bike jousting is a popular sport among tall bike owners and is commonly considered to have been introduced by Jake Houle and Lil' Bob of the Hard Times/Black Label Bike Club.
 Combatants arm themselves with lances and attempt to score points by dislodging the other rider.
 Rules vary by area and with the mood of the combatants.
 Like all jousting games, participants consider it a sport in which honor plays a role and dishonorable wins are frowned upon.

 Jousters create lances that vary from simple PVC pipe and foam devices that are flexible, soft, and relatively safe, up to wooden or metal lances that may be quite dangerous.
-Regional rules vary, some specifying flaming lances for effect, or glass containers attached to the end, the goal being to break the glass container in order to score points.
+Regional rules vary, some specifying flaming lances for effect, or glass containers attached to the end, the goal being to break the glass container to score points.